U-M Health System

 Michigan Medicine’s adult hospitals were ranked No. 5 in the nation by U.S. News & World Report’s “Best Hospitals” rankings for 2018-19, and placed No. 1 in Michigan.

 June 21, 2018

 Michigan Medicine reported positive results for the end of the 2017-18 fiscal year, with an anticipated 2.4 percent — or $103 million — operating margin on budgeted operating revenues of $4.3 billion.

 February 15, 2018

-Saint Joseph Mercy Health System and Michigan Medicine, the academic medical center of the university, have signed a definitive agreement to establish a master affiliation and a joint venture for the 133-bed St. Joseph Mercy Chelsea hospital, effective immediately.
+Saint Joseph Mercy Health System and Michigan Medicine have signed a definitive agreement to establish a master affiliation and a joint venture for St. Joseph Mercy Chelsea hospital.